 Our silent auction of gently used items donated by members raises funds for event expenses and for the educational demonstrations that Dun Traigh offers throughout the year.
 The auction closes at 4pm.
 Thank you to everyone who donates and buys!
 Contact: Elena Khitraia Anton’eva doch’ (Tami Meyers)

-The word “pot-luck” appears in the 16th century English work of Thomas Nashe, and used to mean “food provided for an unexpected or uninvited guest, the luck of the pot.”
+“Pot-luck” appears in the 16th century English work of Thomas Nashe, meaning “food provided for an unexpected or uninvited guest, the luck of the pot.”

-Our event wraps up with good food and fun entertainments.
+Our event wraps up with good food, performances and dancing.
 Bring a dish to pass and join us for a buffet feast at 6pm.
 Historically accurate dishes are appreciated, but not required.
 Please bring a list of ingredients, including all spices and seasonings.
 If you bring a recipe you’ve researched, please share whatever documentation you have so we can all learn something new.
 Thanks!